Shankheshwar Parshvanath Jain Temple

-The Shankheshwar Parshvanath Jain Temple is a Jain temple located in the municipality Wilrijk of Antwerp Province, Belgium.
+The Shankheshwar Parshvanath Jain Temple is a Jain temple located in the district Wilrijk of the city of Antwerp, Antwerp Province, Belgium.
 It is currently the only Jain temple in continental Europe.

 History

 The building has a surface area of 1,000 m^{2} and has been in use since 2010.
 Construction started in 1990 in India.
 After it was completed in 2000, the building was dismantled piece by piece, shipped to Belgium and rebuilt on its current location.
-The white marble design is inspired by traditional Jain Temples.
+The white marble design is inspired by traditional Jain temples.

 About temple

 It is the biggest Jain temple outside of India.
 The temple houses an information centre about Jainism.